Varina High School

-Under current state guidelines, most of our ceremonies need a large outdoor venue that can accommodate an entire school’s senior class in person at one time.
-Richmond Raceway has the capacity and expertise to deal with large crowds, parking and public safety issues, and most importantly, to help us comply faithfully with the conditions for in-person graduations laid out by Gov. Northam for Executive Order 72.
+Under state guidelines in place during the planning stages for HCPS graduations, most of our ceremonies required an outdoor venue large enough to accommodate an entire school’s senior class in person at one time.
+Richmond Raceway has the capacity and expertise to deal with large crowds, parking and public safety issues, and to comply with state health directives.

 How graduation ceremonies at Richmond Raceway will work:

-- As the ceremonies begin, graduates (in cap and gown) will emerge from the staging area beneath the grandstands and process — remaining 6 feet apart — in front of family and friends.
+- As the ceremonies begin, graduates (in cap and gown) will emerge from the staging area beneath the grandstands and process in front of family and friends.

 - Students descend to the track and cross to the seating area.

-- Rows of student seats will be spaced on the grassy infield to accommodate physical distancing.
+- Rows of student seats will be spaced on the grassy infield.